01 of 08

 Grab a few raw radishes to munch on or add them to salsa or as a topping for soup, tacos, sandwiches, or whatever you're eating at the moment.Continue to 4 of 8 below.

 Horseradish always offers amazing relief and it is one of the more powerful natural decongestants.
 Eat horseradish, and you will instantly feel a tingling sensation in your nasal area and within moments the mucous in your nose will begin to loosen.

-A great way to eat horseradish is on top of these broiled pork chops or in this beet and horseradish salad.
+A great way to eat horseradish is on top of broiled pork chops or in a beet and horseradish salad.
 Wasabi, the green-colored horseradish root from Japan best known as a sushi condiment should offer relief too.
-This zesty seared tuna in wasabi... sauce recipe uses wasabi paste and is definitely worth a try.Continue to 5 of 8 below.
+This zesty seared tuna in wasabi sauce recipe uses wasabi paste and is definitely worth a try.Continue to 5 of 8 below.

 05 of 08

 There is an active ingredient in garlic called allyl thiosulfonate that is believed to offer (temporary) relief from congestion.
 Eat raw garlic and you'll feel its piquantness coat your tastebuds (and maybe make your eyes water too).
 However, odds are that you'll find that you can breathe a bit better after eating raw garlic.

 Eating raw garlic is going to have the drawback of that unpleasant garlic breath, but mixing it into your salad or even a dressing can help a bit with that.Continue to 6 of 8 below.

 06 of 08